awsdocs/aws-security-hub-user-guide/doc_source/security_iam_service-with-iam.md

 ### Actions<a name="security_iam_service-with-iam-id-based-policies-actions"></a>

+Administrators can use AWS JSON policies to specify who has access to what\.
+That is, which **principal** can perform **actions** on what **resources**, and under what **conditions**\.

-The `Action` element of an IAM identity\-based policy describes the specific action or actions that will be allowed or denied by the policy\.
+The `Action` element of a JSON policy describes the actions that you can use to allow or deny access in a policy\.
 Policy actions usually have the same name as the associated AWS API operation\.
+There are some exceptions, such as *permission\-only actions* that don't have a matching API operation\.
+There are also some operations that require multiple actions in a policy\.
+These additional actions are called *dependent actions*\.

-The action is used in a policy to grant permissions to perform the associated operation\.
+Include actions in a policy to grant permissions to perform the associated operation\.

 Policy actions in Security Hub use the following prefix before the action: `securityhub:`\.
 For example, to grant a user permission to enable Security Hub using the `EnableSecurityHub` API operation, you include the `securityhub:EnableSecurityHub` action in the policy assigned to that user\.
 Policy statements must include either an `Action` or `NotAction` element\.
 Security Hub defines its own set of actions that describe tasks that you can perform with this service\.